 The government of the Soviet Union decided on 16 July 1949 to move Izhevsk motorcycle plant to Daugavpils.
 The plant Motovelocep (in Russian «Мотовелоцепь») was situated at 17 Dorozhnikov Street, nowadays this address is 1 Jelgavas Street.
 There was continued manufacture of driving chains for bicycles, motorcycles and industrial facilities.

-Since the establishment of the factory, it is a member of Latvian Chamber of Commerce.
+Since the establishment of the factory, it is a member of Latvian Chamber of Commerce and Industry.

 During the 1959 and 1962, the new production building was constructed.